-How to help your soil hold water by Lee Reich from Fine Gardening issue 110 When my friend Mike asked me why the leaves of his houseplant were wilting, I said, “Too little water.”
+How to help your soil hold water by Lee Reich Fine Gardening issue 110 When my friend Mike asked me why the leaves of his houseplant were wilting, I said, “Too little water.”
 Mike protested that he watered all the time.
 I merely changed my diagnosis to “Too much water.”
 Mike rolled his eyes.
 Water—in just the right amount—is crucial to plant health.
 Water is needed to break down bits of rock and organic matter in the soil into nutrients.
 Water also carries these nutrients to a plant, through its roots and up its stems, dropping the food off along the way.
 Most of the water then proceeds out through pores in the plant’s leaves.
 The rest—less than 1 percent—goes into making stems, leaves, flowers, fruits, roots, and associated chemicals vital to plant function.
 Soil pores help plants get a drink Photo/Illustration: Melissa Lucas Plants do not look upon all soil water equally.
 Remember your high-school biology class when you watched water being drawn up a capillary tube against the pull of gravity?
 Water rose in that tube because the water molecules were attracted to each other and to the glass: the thinner the tube, the greater the pull—and the higher the water rose.
 Mineral particles in soil create pores of various sizes that, like capillary tubes, attract water.
 Gravity is strong enough to drain water from the largest pores, but neither gravity nor plant roots is strong enough to extract the water from the smallest pores.
 Between these extremes are pores that hold water that plants can use.
 The best thing for plants is water that soaks into the soil, rather than runs off, and excess water that drains away quickly.
 This leaves two things in the soil: some water for later use by plants and room for air.
 The ideal soil contains about 50 percent pore space, half of which is filled with air and half with water.
 Except in sandy soils, capillary pull—not gravity—is the main force that draws falling water into the ground.
 This is because the impact of raindrops breaks mineral aggregates into smaller particles, reducing the number of larger pores.
 Capillary forces also pull water sideways, which is why it is unnecessary to place drip-irrigation emitters right next to plants.
 Mulching with organic materials, such as straw, leaves, and compost, softens the impact of raindrops and increases the amount of water entering the soil.
 Loosening the soil surface with a hoe or tiller also helps water move into the soil.
 Following a big rainfall, all soil pores fill with water.
 Gravity soon pulls water down and out of the largest pores, leaving the soil at “field capacity,” when all remaining water is held by capillary forces.
 Plants and evaporation first claim water that is held within the larger capillary spaces because it is the easiest to remove.
 Eventually, the only water remaining is in the smallest pores, where it is held too tightly for plants to access, causing them to wilt.
 When wilting progresses to the point from which plants cannot recover, any remaining water is said to be at the “permanent wilting point.”
 Plants can only use “available water,” the amount in the soil that falls between field capacity and the permanent wilting point.
 Even though clay soils, with their many small particles, can store the largest amount of water, they do not offer the most available water because they still hold a large portion of that water at the permanent wilting point.
 Sandy soils, with their large pores, have even less water available to plants.
 Medium-textured soils offer the greatest available water.
 The common advice given about watering is to make sure your plants get 1 inch of water a week, which is roughly equivalent to 1/2 gallon of water per square foot of soil.
 Accurately determining how much water your plants need at any given moment depends on a number of variables, such as the plant type and recent weather.
 Soil structure also plays a large role.
 It would require 1 inch of water to wet a foot of sand to field capacity from the permanent wilting point, while it would take about 2 inches in a silt loam soil and 1.3 inches in a clay soil.
 This again shows that a mediumtextured soil offers the most available water.
 When soil becomes waterlogged, roots are in the same predicament as Coleridge’s ancient mariner, with “Water, water every where, Nor any drop to drink.”
 Roots need air to function, so when water occupies all of the pores’ space, plants can’t take a drink.
 This fact explains why Mike’s houseplant would respond the same way to overwatering as to underwatering.
 2 smart ways to help your soil hold water 1.
 Add organic materials In sandy soils, organic materials soak up water like a sponge.
 In clay soils, they aggregate the small particles into larger units with bigger pores, which allow plants easier access to water.
 2. Maintain proper soil structure Another way you can help maximize the available water is to maintain good soil structure, one with a range of pore sizes.
 In clay soils, avoid excessive walking or driving on the soil, which will break up soil aggregates, as will excessive tilling or tilling wet soil.
 In sandy soils, avoid tilling because it infuses these already well-aerated soils with so much air that organic materials burn up too rapidly.
-Related Articles Soil Testing The Other Side of the Soil Test Plumbing the Garden Building a Compost Bin View the discussion thread.
+View the discussion thread.